 Added security against bot submissions with the new Google CAPTCHA means:

 - Accurate list size and information.
 You should only have to pay for email list sizes that contain legitimate emails.
 Some customers find themselves with too many bogus emails which requires larger email list thresholds even though they're not all legitimate.
-Having a "true" email list with legitimate emails may reduce your need to bump up to the next threshold of email size within Infusionsoft unnecessarily.
+Having a "true" email list with legitimate emails may reduce your need to bump up to the next threshold of email size within Keap unnecessarily.

 CAPTCHA existed previously on your web forms.
 The most recent update replaces the old, difficult, time-consuming version that requires users to type in hard-to-see numbers and letters with a simple checkbox.
-Once the checkbox is clicked, the information from the form being submitted will pass to your contact list inside Infusionsoft.
+Once the checkbox is clicked, the information from the form being submitted will pass to your contact list inside Keap.
 This CAPTCHA checkbox will only appear when Google detects behavior that might indicate possible bot activity on your web form.

 Will it apply to every web form?

 The changes made will apply to every web form and existing landing page that gathers customer and prospect information-so long as you don't "opt-out" of this security feature in your web form settings.

 Do I need to do anything to enable this updated security feature?

 No. The Bot Detection (CAPTCHA) feature will default to “on” (unchecked box) in all Keap applications for web forms, legacy web forms, custom forms, and current landing pages.
 You may turn off this feature for each form by checking the “opt-out” box in the “Settings” area of the web form setup process.
 See screenshot below:

 Please Note: opting-out of this security feature may put your email deliverability at risk.
 It may also corrupt your email database with bogus email addresses that are set to trigger you as a spammer-affecting the effectiveness of your email marketing.